eokoe/email-db-service/README.md

 with docker

-    # TODO
-    docker run emaildb....
+    ./build_container.sh

+    After this, you may edit and then run

+    ./sample--run_container.sh

+If you are using `EMAILDB_DB_HOST=172.17.0.1` you may have to configure your firewall to allow connections from containers to your database.

 # caveats

-This module uses Parallel::Prefork when 'pulling' the database queue; It came configured with `max_workers => 1`;
+This module uses Parallel::Prefork when 'pulling' the database queue; It is configured with `max_workers => 1`;
-Only increase this number if you are sending more than 400 emails/second (aproximation based on speed of Text::Xslate), because the more workers you have, more 'skiped rows' each worker will 'not get', so it will only wast CPU time.
+Only increase this number if you are sending more than 400 emails/second (approximation based on speed of Text::Xslate), because the more workers you have, more 'skiped rows' each worker will 'not get', so it will only wast CPU time.

 # ENV configuration